-This theorem indicate that when researcher is interested in the computational complexity it is adequate to restrain focus to the TSP Decision Problem.
+This theorem indicate that when we are interested in the computational complexity it is adequate to restrain focus to the TSP Decision Problem.
 That's why the question of whether the TSP is a "hard" to solve problem is equivalent to whether the TSP Decision Problem is a "hard" problem.
 Let us now introduce the two classes of problems in the theory of computational complexity.
-The class P consists of all decision problems for which exists a polynomial time algorithm.
-There exists problems which are likely not in P for many combinatorial optimization problems.
-Nevertheless, it is not easily shown that certain problems are not in P even if no polynomial time algorithm is known.
+The class P contain all decision problems for which exists a polynomial time algorithm.
+Many combinatorial optimization problems are not in P. Nevertheless, it is not easily shown that certain problems are not in P even if no polynomial time algorithm is known.
 To specify the second class of algorithms we must first define the concept of non-deterministic algorithms.

-In contrast to the deterministic algorithm, a non-deterministic algorithm can exhibit different behaviors on different runs.
-The class NP are composed of all decision problems which can be solved in polynomial time by an non-deterministic algorithm.
+Opposite to the deterministic algorithm, a non-deterministic algorithm can exhibit different behaviors on different runs.
+The class NP are composed of all decision problems, which can be solved in polynomial time by an non-deterministic algorithm.
 It is obvious that $P \subseteq NP$.
 In spite of that, the question of whether P = NP denote one of the major question of the computer science community.
 A lot of research has been spent on this challenge over the last five to six decades and the fact that no polynomial-time algorithm for specific problems in NP has been found, makes the equivalence of both classes very unlikely.
 Because of this, it is widely assumed that $P \neq NP$, even though this conjecture remains unproven to present date.